This product has no reviews yet.

 Videos

-Jacobs Ladder Plant: The evergreen climbing plant, Jacob's Ladder, is a North American native species.
-Although it comes primarily from Mexico, it is a resilient and hardy plant, well-adapted to most parts of the United States.
-In fact, American gardeners have enjoyed cultivating this lovely floral vine for about two hundred years—TN Nursery ships this vine to almost every growing zone in the U.S.A.
+The evergreen climbing plant Jacobs Ladder is a native North American species.
+Although it comes primarily from Mexico, it is resilient, hardy, and well-adapted to most parts of the United States.
+American gardeners have enjoyed cultivating this lovely floral vine for about two hundred years—TN Nursery ships this vine to almost every growing zone in the U.S.A.

-The name of the Jacob's Ladder plant has Biblical origins.
-In the book of Genesis, Jacob, a young man, dreamed of a heavenly ladder leading from earth to God.
+The plant's name has Biblical origins.
+In the book of Genesis, a young man named Jacob dreamed of a heavenly ladder leading from earth to God.
 The climbing nature of this plant pays homage to that story.

-Relative to other climbing plants, Jacob's Ladder stays relatively small.
-It generally grows to around three feet tall and is lovely when you place it on a small arbor, trellis, or a low fence.
+Relative to other climbing plants, it stays relatively small.
+It generally grows to around three feet tall and is lovely when placed on a small arbor, trellis, or low fence.

-They will also attach to tall, sturdier flowers and begin their ascent--some creative gardeners grow sunflowers in beds with Jacob's Ladder to create a charming purple and yellow show of color in the summer.
-It makes a great companion plant with any tall and sturdy flower to create a similar complementary display--the only limit is your imagination.
+They will also attach to tall, sturdier flowers and begin their ascent.
+Some creative gardeners grow sunflowers in beds with it to create a charming purple and yellow show of color in the summer.
+It makes a great companion plant with any tall and sturdy flower to create a similar complementary display—the only limit is your imagination.

-It needs a full-sun to partially sunny spot in the garden if you want to see the glorious purple blooms.
+If you want to see the glorious purple blooms, you need full sun in a partially sunny spot in the garden.
 You can plant it in the shade if you need a low evergreen vine; however, it will not likely blossom in the full shade.

 They require watering only during extended periods of no rainfall, twice-annual fertilizing (before and after bloom times), and well-amended soil.
 They are relatively easy-natured and won't demand much of your time.

-Jacob's Ladder is a lovely evergreen vine that tops out around three feet high, making it very manageable for all.
-Order yours from TN Nursery today
+Jacob's Ladder is a lovely evergreen vine that tops around three feet high, making it very manageable.
+Order yours from T.N.
+Nursery today.

-The evergreen vine of Jacob's Ladder plant is a rich, deep green.
+The plant's evergreen vine is rich, deep green.
 It will give you a welcome respite of green even in the winter.

-The flowers are white, blue-violet, or purple and measure about two inches across.
+The white, blue-violet, or purple flowers measure about two inches across.
 Each flower has five oval petals that create a shallow cup shape.
 They bloom in attractive clusters containing up to six showy blossoms.

 Shipping Information